qatrackplus/qcpump/docs/install.rst

     git clone https://github.com/qatrackplus/qcpump.git

-then create a new venv to install the QCPump requirements:
+If you are on Windows, visit https://www.lfd.uci.edu/~gohlke/pythonlibs/ and download DukPy for your particular version of Python.
+Now create a new venv to install the QCPump requirements:

 .. code:: bash